MetaCenterCloudPuppet/cesnet-hadoop/README.markdown

  * */etc/sysconfig/hadoop\** (or */etc/default/hadoop\**)
  * */etc/cron.d/hadoop-\** (only when explicit key refresh or restarts are requested)
  * */usr/local/sbin/yellowmanager* (not needed, only when administrator manager script is requested by `features`)
- * */usr/lib/bigtop-tomcat/lib/core-site.xml*: link to */etc/hadoop/conf/core-site.xml* file as workaround problems with HDFS configuration in HTTPFS proxy during login, for example to fix Kerberos mapping rules (created only with httpfs daemon)
 * Alternatives:
  * alternatives are used for */etc/hadoop/conf* in Cloudera
  * this module switches to the new alternative by default, so the Cloudera original configuration can be kept intact